Police in the North East continue to appeal for information to trace missing pensioner William Ritchie who went missing from his home at Fraserburgh.

 Detective Inspector Drummond added: "I would like to thank everyone who has provided information so far to assist with our searches and to those who have shared our appeals for information.
 As is always the case with inquiries of this nature, the information and support we receive from the public is crucial and always appreciated."

-Mr Ritchie is described as being around 5ft 7, of a slim build, with short grey hair.
+Mr Ritchie is described as being around 5ft 7ins and of slim build, with short, grey hair.
 It is not known what he was wearing when he went missing, however he would usually wear a 3/4 length black jacket and potentially a flat cap.

 Police Scotland works in close partnership with the Missing People Charity - the only charity in the UK which specialises in and is dedicated to bringing missing children and adults back together with their families.